flysand7/ciabatta/readme.md

 ### Compiling with ciabatta on windows

 1. Add the following flags to your compilation command:
-   `-nostdlib -I ./include utf8.obj -mfma`
+   `-nostdlib -D _CIA_OS_WINDOWS -I /include utf8.obj -mfma`
-2. Link to the following libraries:
+2. Add the following sources to the compile command:
-   `-l ./lib/ciabatta.lib`
+   `./lib/ciabatta.lib ./lib/cia.lib ./lib/crt.lib`

 **Note:** The `include` folder refers to the folder you copied from ciabatta.
 Set the path to it accordingly.

 ### Compiling with ciabatta on linux

-- In case of static linking:
 1. Add the following flags to your compilation command:
-     - `-nostdlib -static -I ./include`
+   - `-nostdlib -D _CIA_OS_LINUX -I ./include -mfma`
 2. Link to the following libraries
    - `./lib/ciabatta.a`
-- In case of dynamic linking:
-  1. Add the following flags to your compilation command:
-     - `-nostdlib -no-pie -I ./include`
-  2. Link to the following libraries:
-     - `./lib/ciabatta.so ./lib.ctors.o ./lib.entry.o`

 ## Contributing